showteeth/scfetch/README.md

 ##### Load the online datasets to Seurat

-After manually check the extracted metadata, `scfetch` provides `ParseCBDatasets` to **load the online count matrix** to Seurat.
+After manually check the extracted metadata, `GEfetch2R` provides `ParseCBDatasets` to **load the online count matrix** to Seurat.
 All the attributes available in `ExtractCBDatasets` are also same here.
 Please note that the loading process provided by `ParseCBDatasets` will load the online count matrix instead of downloading it to local.
 If multiple datasets available, users can choose to merge the SeuratObject with `merge`.

 ```r
 hbb.sample.seu <- ParseCBDatasets(sample.df = hbb.sample.df)